-A repeat of 2016 regulations, which included a river recreational harvest allocation of 15.0 percent of the non-tribal harvest and a tribal allocation of 50 percent of the overall adult harvest, would be expected to result in 9,397 natural area adult spawners.
-This projection is lower than the minimum escapement level specified by the control rule for 2017 (11,379) and S{MSY} (40,700), but exceeds the 2017 preseason S{ACL} (3,963; Tables V-4 and V-5).
-The geometric mean of the 2015 and 2016 natural area adult spawner escapement estimates, and the 2017 forecast spawning escapement under the No-Action Alternative, is lower than the MSST; therefore the stock is approaching an overfished condition.
-The predicted KRFC exploitation rate under the No-Action Alternative is 24.1 percent, which is lower than the MFMT (71.0 percent; Table V-4) but exceeds the maximum allowable rate specified by the control rule for 2017 (8.1 percent).
-If the ocean fisheries were closed from January through August 2017 between Cape Falcon and Point Sur, and the Klamath River fisheries (tribal and recreational) were closed in 2017, the expected number of natural area adult spawners would be 12,309.
+A repeat of 2017 regulations, which included a river recreational harvest allocation of 15.9 percent of the non-tribal harvest and a tribal allocation of 50 percent of the overall adult harvest, would be expected to result in 56,507 natural area adult spawners.
+This projection is greater than the minimum escapement level specified by the control rule for 2018 (40,700), S{MSY} (40,700), and the 2018 preseason S{ACL} (19,115; Tables V-4 and V-5).
+The geometric mean of the 2016 and 2017 natural area adult spawner escapement estimates and the 2018 forecast spawning escapement under the No-Action Alternative, is lower than the MSST which would indicate that the stock is at risk of approaching an overfished condition.
+However, as reported in PFMC (2018), KRFC already meets the criteria for overfished status.
+The predicted KRFC exploitation rate under the No-Action Alternative is 5.4 percent, which is lower than the MFMT (71.0 percent; Table V-4) and the maximum allowable rate specified by the control rule for 2018 (31.9 percent).
+If the ocean fisheries were closed from January through August 2018 between Cape Falcon and Point Sur, and the Klamath Basin fisheries (tribal and recreational) were closed in 2018, the expected number of natural area adult spawners would be 59,620.

-The 2016 estimate of KRFC escapement was 13,924 natural area adults, which exceeds the 2016 postseason S{ACL} of 7,042 (Table V-5).
+The 2017 estimate of KRFC escapement was 18,514 natural area adults, which exceeds the 2017 postseason S{ACL} of 6,542 (Table V-5).